gracehoppercenter/ict/docs/f25/courses/itd110/projects/02_encryption.md

 # Asymmetric Encryption Project

-For this project, you'll explore a complex, modern application-layer protocol that includes encryption, the Signal Protocol, which is used inside of WhatsApp, Facebook Messenger, Google Messages, and may others (iMessage is similar but not exaclty the same).
+For this project, you'll explore a complex, modern application-layer protocol that includes encryption, the Signal Protocol, which is used inside of WhatsApp, Facebook Messenger, Google Messages, and may others (iMessage is similar but not exactly the same).

 Signal uses a variety of strategies to protect communication, and those strategies use just about everything that we've learned in this unit.
 We'll touch on many of them in this project.